Understanding the True Cost of Hiring a Nanny: A Guide for Families

 Minimum Pay in Your Area

-Start by checking your state and local minimum wage, your nanny’s rate can’t fall below it.
-In metro markets like New York City or Los Angeles, local ordinances often set higher floors, so be sure to look up your city’s specific requirements.
+Start by checking your state and local minimum wage.
+Your nanny’s rate can’t fall below it.
+In metro markets like New York City or Los Angeles, local ordinances often set higher floors.
+Be sure to look up your city’s specific requirements to ensure compliance.

 Competitive Local Rates

-On average, nannies across the U.S. earn around $20/hr, but your region makes a difference.
-In big cities you might see $25–$30/hr, while smaller towns often start near $15–$18/hr.
+On average, nannies across the U.S. earn around $20 per hour.
+However, your region makes a significant difference.
+In big cities, you might see rates ranging from $25 to $30 per hour.
+Smaller towns often start near $15 to $18 per hour.
 Offering a rate that’s competitive in your neighborhood helps you attract top caregivers.

 Taxes & Legal Obligations

-When a nanny’s annual earnings top $2,400, you become a household employer and must handle:
+When a nanny’s annual earnings exceed $2,400, you become a household employer.
+This means you must handle several important responsibilities:

-Skipping these can lead to fines so factor them into your budget.
+Skipping these obligations can lead to fines, so be sure to factor them into your budget.

 Experience & Special Skills